buqhek/power_outages_analysis/README.md

  frameborder="0"
  ></iframe>

-However, I wanted to go a bit further tune the hyperparameter of the `PolynomialFeatures` degree for my basemodel.
-I did this utilizing sklearn's GridSearchCV, where I found that for my basemodel, a degree of 1 is actually the best, meaning that it essentially makes my model ignore the polynomialfeatures transformer, which I think is quite funny.
+However, I wanted to go a bit further and tune the hyperparameter of the `PolynomialFeatures()` degree for my basemodel.
+I did this utilizing sklearn's `GridSearchCV()`, where I found that for my basemodel, a degree of 1 is actually the best, meaning that it essentially makes my model ignore the polynomialfeatures transformer, which I think is quite funny.

-And here is the visualization of my model's peformance, using mean squared error (better means the closer the MSE is to zero):
+Below is a comparison of model performance using Mean Squared Error (MSE).
+A lower MSE indicates better predictive accuracy, with values closer to zero representing smaller average prediction errors.
+This metric was chosen because it penalizes larger errors more heavily, which is important when predicting electricity prices where significant deviations could have meaningful economic impacts:

 | Models               |      MSE |
 |:---------------------|---------:|
 | Baseline Model       | 25.4768  |
 | Tuned Baseline Model |  7.76278 |

 At this point, I thought that my model was quite alright.
-I was trying to be mindful of how I engineered my data, was careful of my imputations, and felt that I had built a complex model that did it's job well, and wasn't make complex just for the sake of having a large diagram.
+I was trying to be mindful of how I engineered my data, was careful of my imputations, and felt that I had built a complex model that did its job well, and wasn't made complex just for the sake of having a large diagram.
 However, there were still some things I wanted to add to my model, and test, such as adding the Datetime features I built during the EDA in the beginning of this project.
-I also wanted to add some kind of regularization to combat any overfitting that I may do with my polynomial features transformer.
+I also wanted to add some kind of regularization to combat any overfitting that may occur with my polynomial features transformer.

 ---